charlesjlewis/hw_sim/README.md

 # hw_sim
 Relatively simple hardware simulator

-Here I want to create a gate-level simulator which can handle a time-based circuit simulation.
+Here I want to create a gate-level simulator which can handle time-based circuit simulation.

 It should, eventually, support a text-file description of said circuit.
 It should also allow scripted input settings and check that outputs are as expected.
 This is a work-in-progress and I fully expect it will morph as it ages, matures hopefully.